Skip to main content

 In some cases we have also gained a more thorough understanding of the systems and QA processes following visits to authorities and detailed discussions with the data providers.
 Examples include identifying good practice due to the LA IT system replicating and tracking the flow of the homelessness legislation exactly and allowing for the easy recording of outcomes.
 This best practice was subsequently passed on by WG to another authority where there was a recognised issue with the under reporting of outcomes as a result of poor communication between the authority’s IT department and the caseworkers.

-Given the improvements made since first introduction (as outlined above), and the detailed validation and verification processes now in place, the Office for Statistics Regulation have agreed that the statutory homelessness data are sufficiently robust to meet the standards of National Statistics.
+Given the improvements made since first introduction (as outlined above), and the detailed validation and verification processes now in place, the Office for Statistics Regulation have agreed that the statutory homelessness data are sufficiently robust to meet the standards of Accredited Official Statistics.

 Publication